tozny/e3db-swift/README.md

 Note that these are networked operations.
 However, the `EAKInfo` instance can be saved for later use.

-After obtaining a reader key, the 'reader' can then decrypt any records encrypted by the writer as follows:

 ```swift
 let encrypted  = // get encrypted document (e.g. read from local storage)